softwaremill/diffx/README.md

 If you'd like to implement custom matching logic for the given type, create an implicit `Diff` instance for that type, and make sure it's in scope when any any `Diff` instances depending on that type are created.

+If there is already a typeclass for a particular type, but you would like to use another one, you wil have to override existing instance.
+Because of the "exporting" mechanism the top level typeclass is `Derived[Diff]` rather then `Diff` and that's the typeclass you need to override.

+To understand it better, consider following example with `NonEmptyList` from cats.
+`NonEmptyList` is implemented as case class so diffx will create a `Derived[Diff[NonEmptyList]]` typeclass instance using magnolia derivation.

+Obviously that's not what we usually want.
+In most of the cases we would like `NonEmptyList` to be compared as a list.
+Diffx already has an instance of a typeclass for a list.
+One more thing to do is to use that typeclass by converting `NonEmptyList` to list which can be done using `contramap` method.

+The final code looks as follows:

+`implicit def nelDiff[T: Diff]: Derived[Diff[NonEmptyList[T]]] = Derived(Diff[List[T]].contramap[NonEmptyList[T]](_.toList))`

 ## Ignoring